 These days, 640x480 resolution makes up less than 1% of most website traffic (verify with your server logs to be sure).
 Instead, people are using computers with 1366x768, 1600x900, and 1920x1080 resolution.
 To be most accurate, you should check the server logs for your website, but if you don't have that information, designing for an 1366x768 resolution screen will work.

 Luckily we are at the point in the history of web design where we don't have to worry as much about resolution.
 Most people have large, wide-screen monitors and they don't maximize their browser window.
 So if you decide to design a page that is no more than 768 pixels wide, your page will probably look fine in most browser windows even on larger monitors with higher resolutions.

 But before you go off thinking “okay I'll make my pages 800 pixels wide,” there is more to this story.
-One often overlooked issue when deciding the width of a Web page is how big your customers keep their browsers.
+One often overlooked issue when deciding the width of a web page is how big your customers keep their browsers.
 Specifically, do they maximize their browsers at 800x600 (or higher) resolution?
 Or do they keep them smaller than the full screen?

-Fixed or Flexible Width Pages
+Fixed or Liquid Width Pages

 Fixed width pages are exactly like they sound.
 The width is fixed at a specific number and doesn't change no matter how big or small the browser is.
 This can be good if you need your design to look exactly the same no matter how wide or narrow your readers' browsers are.
 But this method doesn't take into account your readers.
 People with browsers narrower than your design will have to scroll horizontally, and people with really wide browsers will have large amounts of empty space on the screen.